Alchemist – Adventurer – Legend

 “He is the man who lives forever and never dies.”

-– the French Philosopher VOLTAIRE
+– French Philosopher VOLTAIRE

 What was Count Saint Germain’s true identity?

-Was Count Saint Germain immortal?
+Was Count Saint Germain in fact immortal?

 Where and when was Count Saint Germain born?

-In Sarospatak Castle in northeastern Hungary, approximately around the year 1698.
+If Prince Rakoczi’s son, he was born in Sarospatak Castle in northeastern Hungary, approximately around the year 1698.

 Where and where did Count Saint Germain die?